nf-core/website/markdown/usage/troubleshooting.md

 If any of these `ls -la` commands returns a `Not Found` error, you will need to set/update Singularity Bind Paths on your system.

 The Singularity installation requires certain host paths to be bound.
-Check out [Singularity Bind Paths Documentation](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html) for more information on this in detail.
-In many cases this can be resolved by adding these paths to your `/etc/singularity/singularity.conf` as illustrated on the document linked above:
+Please see [Singularity Bind Paths Documentation](https://sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html) for a more detailed explanation.
+In many cases this can be resolved by adding these paths to your `/etc/singularity/singularity.conf` as highlighted in the documentation:

 ```bash
 bind path = /beegfs/work/